Regional Stay-At-Home Order Lifted

 At this time, all questions regarding Coronavirus should be directed to the Orange County Health Care Agency (HCA).
 Residents are encouraged to call the County’s Coronavirus Hotline at (714) 834-2000.
 Additional information can be found at www.ocgov.com/gov/health.

-Residents are also encourage to sign up to receive text message updates related to Coronavirus in Orange County.
+Residents are also encouraged to sign up to receive text message updates related to Coronavirus in Orange County.
 To opt-in for this service, please text OCCOVID19 to 888777.

 The Center for Disease Control and Prevention has recently launched a comprehensive website at www.coronavirus.gov for critical matters related to COVID-19, including how to prepare and protect yourself and what to do if you are sick.

-The situation with the Coronavirus is evolving and the City of Placentia will continue to monitor the situation and make adjustments accordingly.
+The Coronavirus situation is evolving, and the City of Placentia will continue to monitor the situation and make adjustments accordingly.
 Please continue to visit our website for continual updates.